 Article 4: Professional incompatibilities

-any paid employee in a ministerial cabinet, in parliamentary assemblies or in the civil services.
+Exercise of the profession of advising lobbying and public affairs is strictly incompatible with: any elective national or European political mandate; and any paid employee in a ministerial cabinet, in parliamentary assemblies or in the civil services.

 Article 5: Absence of remuneration of elected representatives and civil servants

+The profession of lobbying and public affairs consulting is prohibited from compensating, permanently or temporarily, and in any form whatsoever, any national elected representative, parliamentary collaborator or member of a ministerial cabinet.
 Concerning the ad-hoc missions of expert appraisals of representatives of the civil services or the recruitment of former civil servants, the profession of lobbying and public affairs consulting complies with the applicable rules.

 Article 6: Obligation of means